NicholasSynovic/nicholassynovic.github.io/content/summaries/going-deeper-with-convolutions.md

-The paper *Going deeper with convolutions* by Christian Szegedy et al. \[1\] describes a 2014 state of the art computer vision model (on the ImageNet Large-Scale Visual Recognition Challenge) called GoogLeNet architect ed based on Hebbian principles (i.e. neurons that fire together, are wired together)and a constant computational budget.
+The paper *Going deeper with convolutions* by Christian Szegedy et al. \[1\] describes a 2014 state of the art computer vision model (on the ImageNet Large-Scale Visual Recognition Challenge) called GoogLeNet architect ed based on Hebbian principles (i.e., neurons that fire together, are wired together)and a constant computational budget.
 Their approach relies on creative algorithms and neuroscience principles and aims to be a more power efficient model for mobile devices by limiting the computations during inference.
 Additionally, their model